rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 <span class="caption">Listing 19-31: Creating a `Wrapper` type around
 `Vec<String>` to implement `Display`</span>

-The implementation of `Display` uses `self.0` to access the inner `Vec`, because `Wrapper` is a tuple struct and `Vec` is the item at index 0 in the tuple.
+The implementation of `Display` uses `self.0` to access the inner `Vec<T>`, because `Wrapper` is a tuple struct and `Vec<T>` is the item at index 0 in the tuple.
 Then we can use the functionality of the `Display` type on `Wrapper`.

 The downside of using this technique is that `Wrapper` is a new type, so it doesn’t have the methods of the value it’s holding.
-We would have to implement all the methods of `Vec` directly on `Wrapper` such that the methods delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec`.
+We would have to implement all the methods of `Vec<T>` directly on `Wrapper` such that the methods delegate to `self.0`, which would allow us to treat `Wrapper` exactly like a `Vec<T>`.
 If we wanted the new type to have every method the inner type has, implementing the `Deref` trait (discussed in Chapter 15 in the “Treating Smart Pointers like Regular References with the `Deref` Trait” section) on the `Wrapper` to return the inner type would be a solution.
 If we don’t want the `Wrapper` type to have all the methods of the inner type—for example, to restrict the `Wrapper` type’s behavior—we would have to implement just the methods we do want manually.

 Now you know how the newtype pattern is used in relation to traits; it’s also a useful pattern even when traits are not involved.
 Let’s switch focus and look